FAQ's

 In order to know whether or not a young man “identifies” with the charism and spirit of our Institute, he must be willing to live out our “non-negotiable” elements.
 Found on our page entitled, “What makes an IVE Priest“, the non-negotiables are the essential elements of our Institute’s charism that every member of our order must embody if he is to find sanctification in this particular way of life.
 If you find that while reading through these characteristics you are inspired by their demands, then it might be that God is calling you to join our Institute.
 However, the only truly certain method would be to discuss your interest in the Institute with our Vocations Director, or an IVE priest near you, and schedule a visit to our seminary in Washington, DC.
 May God’s grace and Our Lady’s prayers help you in your discernment.

-If you are interested in learning more about the formation process for our Institute, or if you would like to visit us here locally in DC to get a feel for life in the Institute, then you should contact either, Fr.
-Emanuel Martelli, IVE or Fr.
-Nathaniel Dreyer, IVE.
+If you are interested in learning more about the formation process for our Institute, or if you would like to visit us here locally in DC to get a feel for life in the Institute, you can contact us here and our vocations director, Fr.
+Mariano Ruiz, will get back to you soon.

 First, anyone who uses the internet to find information he must do so with a discerning mind.
 Not everything that is published online is accurate or credible, and often times those who may have good intentions take things too far.